Vocal learning: Primates

 Primate phylogenetic tree and complex-vocal learning vs. auditory sequence learning.
 Shown is a primate phylogenetic tree based on a combination of DNA sequence and fossil age data (Goodman et al., 1998; Page et al., 1999).
 Humans (Homo) are the only primates classified as "vocal learners."
 However, non-human primates might be better at auditory sequence learning than their limited vocal-production learning capabilities would suggest.
 In blue text and (#) we highlight species for which there is some evidence of Artificial Grammar Learning capabilities for at least adjacent relationships between the elements in a sequence (tamarins: Fitch and Hauser, 2004), (macaques: Wilson et al., 2011).
 Presuming that the auditory capabilities of guenons and gibbons (or the symbolic learning of signs by apes) would mean that these animals are able to learn at least adjacent relationships in Artificial Grammars we can tentatively mark these species also in blue #.
 Note however, that for the species labeled in black text, future studies might show them to be capable of some limited-vocal learning or various levels of complexity in learning the structure of auditory sequences.
-Three not mutually exclusive hypotheses are illustrated for both complex-vocal learning and auditory sequence learning.
-From Petkov, CI; Jarvis ED (2012).
+Three not mutually exclusive hypotheses are illustrated for both complex-vocal learning and auditory sequence learning.— Petkov, CI; Jarvis ED (2012).
 "Birds, primates, and spoken language origins: behavioral phenotypes and neurobiological substrates".
 Front.
 Evol.
 Neurosci.
 4:12.

 In primates, only humans are known to be capable of complex vocal learning.
 Similar to the first hypothesis relating to birds, one explanation is that vocal learning evolved independently in humans.
 An alternative hypothesis suggests evolution from a primate common ancestor capable of vocal learning, with the trait subsequently being lost at least eight other times.
 Considering the most parsimonious analysis, it seems unlikely that the number of independent gains (one in humans) would be exceeded so greatly by the number of independent losses (at least eight), which supports the independent evolution hypothesis.